Chapter 17: Module Bundler

 (Figure 17.3).

-initially contains the entry point file and seen
+pending initially contains the entry point file and seen is initially empty.

 Finding dependencies is complicated by the fact that we can load something under different names,